Some posts contain compensated links. Please read this disclaimer for more info.

 Our Favourite Gligora Cheese

 Paški Sir (and an aged Paški sir) – To me, this is the best.
-Its unique, and Gligora have an aged version that is more pungent and sharp.
+It’s unique, and Gligora has an aged version that is more pungent and sharp.

 Take The Gligora Cheese Making & Tasting Tour Yourself